-The general requirement was implemented in the valid Basic Module, version 2 in 2016 as an alternative method with the following amendments
+The general requirement was implemented in the valid Basic Module, version 2 in 2016 as an alternative method with the following amendments:

 - the level of certification was adjusted from 70% to 50%. - Documentation of the degree of certification per product / production line was allowed.
 This was done to avoid complex accounting per paper.
-In practice, it means that the manufacturer can, if necessary, document that the Nordic Swan Ecolabel paper can be manufactured on production line where the degree of certification is continuous over at least 50%. - The current requirement for recycled material (75%) in the Basic Module was also introduced in the requirement with certain clarifications of recycled material.
+In practice, it means that the manufacturer can, if necessary, document that the Nordic Swan Ecolabel paper can be manufactured on production line where the degree of certification is continuous over at least 50%.
+With production line paper machine or similar is meant. - The current requirement for recycled material (75%) in the Basic Module was also introduced in the requirement with certain clarifications of recycled material.

-In this ongoing revision, the requirement shall be re-checked and thereafter apply in the next generation.
+In this revision, the requirement has been re-checked.
 The ambition level has been raised from 50% to 70% in Nordic Swan Ecolabelled paper.
 This also applies to inspected paper that is used in Nordic Swan Ecolabelled printing companies, see Appendix 1.
-The ambition level is, however, 100% for fibre raw material originating from plantations such as acacia and eucalyptus.
+This is in line with the FSC and PEFC claims used in labelling.
 The degree of certification is also set to 70% for graphic paper in EU Ecolabel's recently published criteria for paper products.
-The level is justified by statistics of Eurostat and FSC/PEFC13.
+The level is justified by statistics of Eurostat and FSC/PEFC.

 Regarding recycled fibres, the Nordic Ecolabelling's current structure of the requirement is maintained.
-Ambition level is set to 70% (from previous 75%) with the addition that paper labelled as PEFC / FSC recycled (> 70%) is also accepted.
-If PEFC/FSC recycled claims are not used, then a requirement of 70% or combination of recycled / certified material in the paper must be fulfilled.
+Ambition level is set to a minimum of 70% (from previous 75%) with the addition that paper labelled as PEFC / FSC recycled (> 70%) is also accepted.
+If PEFC/FSC recycled claims are not used, then a requirement of a minimum of 70% or combination of recycled / certified material in the paper must be fulfilled.
 In that case, verification shall be covered by EN 643 delivery notes.
 The adjustment from 75% to 70% is justified by a simplified documentation burden.